Skip to content

 Z-reports, deposits, and books all disagree.

-The problem: Daily POS Z-reports show one number for gross sales, the bank shows another for deposits, and the books show a third for revenue — none of which fully reconcile to each other.
-Credit card batches settle on different days than they post, cash drawer variance gets ignored, tips and gift cards are recorded inconsistently, and month-end revenue is essentially a guess.
+Daily POS Z-reports show one number for gross sales, the bank shows another for deposits, and the books show a third for revenue — none fully reconciling.
+Card batches settle on different days than they post, cash-drawer variance gets ignored, and month-end revenue is a guess.
+The fix is daily reconciliation: every Z-report posted next business day, card batches matched to processor deposits net of fees, cash matched to bank deposits, every variance explained.
+If books don’t reconcile to POS within a few dollars daily, monthly revenue is approximate — and so is everything built on it.

 Shrinkage and markdowns aren’t tracked.